 Built in 1822, Quogue’s first schoolhouse is said to be the oldest surviving in Suffolk County.
 It was built a few years after public school districts were formed in New York State, in 1813.

 Originally, the schoolhouse stood at the edge of Quogue Street, at the foot of Old Depot Road (then called Post’s Road).
-When that road was opened, in 1876 (leading to the new train station), the schoolhouse was moved about 400 yards north on Old Depot.
+When that road was opened in 1876, leading to the new train station, the schoolhouse was moved about 400 yards north on Old Depot.

 In 1893, when a new, and larger, two-room school was built on ]essup Avenue (the site of today’s Quogue Fire Department), the 1822 one-room schoolhouse was closed and abandoned.
 It was rescued in the early 1900s by Abram Post, who moved it to his property just east of the Quogue Library, on the north side of Quogue Street.
 He used it as a workshop.

 Quogue’s schoolhouse appears to have been an exception to the rule for early one-room schoolhouses, which often seemed to be the shabbiest and most neglected building in a village.
-Quogue’s schoolhouse measures approx. 19’ by 32’, in the mid-range size, but has an entrance hall, which is unusual.
+Quogue’s schoolhouse measures approximately 19’ by 32’, in the mid-range size, but has an entrance hall, which is unusual.
 Both rooms have barrel ceilings, also not typical.

 The smokehouse was essential to the way of life of earlier generations in Quogue.
 If you wanted to have meat at your meals all year long, you needed a smokehouse for curing.
 Every farmstead had one.

 The Society’s shingled smokehouse originally stood behind Miss Mary Post’s house on Quogue Street (just west of Post Lane), one of Quogue’s six remaining 18th century houses.
 The smokehouse was donated to the Society in 1976 by the Potts family.